aws-samples/aws-athena-udfs-textanalytics/athena-udfs-textanalytics/README.md

 ```
 *Notes:
 (1) The languages are constrained to the set of languages supported by Comprehend's detectPiiEntities API (currently just en)
-(2) Runs in about 8 minutes (5000/rows) - slower than the others since there is no batch API for pii detection.
-Service rate limit rate will be required for larger record sets.
+(2) Runs in about 2 minutes (5000/rows) - a little slower than the others since there is no batch API for pii detection.
+Service rate limit rate increase may be required for larger record sets.

 #### Use JSON to extract fields from the Comprehend JSON full response